kalivtrope/dancing-robots/doc/src/user/problemset/matrix/README.md

   - there is an edge `e=(u,v)` in `E` if and only if there is an item at row `u`, column `v`
     - since the graph is undirected, there also exists an edge `e'=(v,u)` opposite to the edge `e`
 - both start and end are placed in the same position `(row, column): (r,s)`
+### Objective
 - your task is to find the shortest path from node `r` to node `s`
   - the length of the shortest path is guaranteed to be at least 2 edges
-  - if there's multiple shortest paths, you may choose to output any (still, you must output only ONE shortest path)
+  - if there's multiple shortest paths, you may choose to output any one of them
 - if the shortest path has length of `k` edges and is consisted of oriented edges `(v1,v2),(v2,v3),...,(v{k}, v{k+1})`, then the robot shall collect items at positions `(v1,v2),...,(v{k},v{k+1})` and drop them all at position `(r, s)`
 - in the end, the only collected or moved items shall be the ones representing the shortest path